-Less Than Significant or Less than Significant with Mitigation Analyzed in the Substantially Mitigated by Uniformly Applicable Development Significant Impact Incorporated No Impact Prior EIR Policies I. AESTHETICS.
+Significant Impact Less Than Significant or Less than Significant with Mitigation Incorporated No Impact Analyzed in the Prior EIR Substantially Mitigated by Uniformly Applicable Developmen Policies I. AESTHETICS.
 Would the project: a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
 II.
 AGRICULTURE AND FORESTRY RESOURCES.
-In determining whether impacts to agricultural resources are significant
+In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project:

+Less Than

-Less Than Significant or Less than Significant with Mitigation Significant Impact Incorporated
+Significant or Less

+than Significant with

+Mitigated by

+Uniformly

+Applicable

+Mitigation

+Analyzed in the

+Development

+Significant Impact

+Incorporated

 No Impact

-Analyzed in the Prior EIR
+Prior EIR

+Policies